ElectroHeavenVN/TLCActivator/README_EN.md

+# CAUTION: Do not download TLCActivator from any untrusted sources other than this GitHub repository.
+Make sure to verify the source code before using!
+---
 # [TLCActivator](https://github.com/ElectroHeavenVN/TLCActivator) [EN | [VI](./README.md)]
 Activator for [ThanhLC](https://www.facebook.com/lcthanh172)'s [Mod Pro](https://thanhlc.com/product/id=30) and (almost) any other [Dragon Boy Online](https://ngocrongonline.com/) tools made by him.
 ## Download